What is Vision?

 Areas of treatment include ocular motor aiming and tracking (often deficient in the learning disabled population), binocular vision anomalies (strabismus or eye turn), amblyopia or lazy eye (inefficient visual processing) and accommodation or focusing (often a component in developing nearsightedness).

-Symptoms of headaches, eye strain, and fluctuation or blurring of distance and near vision can thus be treated by means of visual exercises, with or without the need for full-time spectacle wear.
+Symptoms of headaches, eye strain, and fluctuation or blurring of distance and near vision can thus be treated using visual exercises, with or without the need for full-time spectacle wear.
 Myopia (nearsightedness) can sometimes be slowed in its progression by means of vision training.

 Symptoms checklist that can often be alleviated by vision therapy: